Q1) What are

 conflict).

-this for more perspective and options about avoiding, spotting, and
+For more perspective and options about avoiding, spotting, and

 dissolving toxic relationship triangles in any setting, including